WebberZone/knowledgebase/readme.txt

 = Using your own templates for archives and search =

 WebberZone Knowledge Base comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
-You can easily override any of these templates by creating your own template in your theme's folder
+You can easily override any of these templates by creating your own template in your theme's folder or in `wp-content/knowledgebase/templates`

 1. Article view: single-wz_knowledgebase.php
 2. Articles archive: archive-wz_knowledgebase.php